EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Related Work

 \subsection{Reinforcement Learning for LLM Agents}

 To enhance their autonomy, LLM agents are designed to interact with external environments using diverse toolsets~\citep{oaicua,tongyidr}.
 However, training agents to complete multi-step tasks with these tools presents significant challenges for standard reinforcement learning, including sparse rewards and credit assignment problems.
 To address these issues, seminal works have introduced advanced training paradigms such as hierarchical RL~\citep{archer}, autonomous learning~\citep{digirl}, and off-policy Q-learning~\citep{digiq}.
 Meanwhile, another line of research employs supervised fine-tuning (SFT) to directly enhance the models’ decision-making abilities, training them on vast datasets of high-quality tool-use trajectories to master complex environments and APIs~\citep{agentgym,zhang2024codeagent,qin2023toolllm}.
 Recently, to leverage the training stability of GRPO~\citep{grpo}, researchers have extended single-turn GRPO to multi-turn training settings with various training techniques to improve performance~\citep{jin2025search,gigpo,ragen}.
 To guide learning in long-horizon scenarios, \rlvmr~\citep{zhang2025rlvmr} introduces verifiable meta-reasoning rewards that provide dense, intermediate feedback on the agent's reasoning process.
-However, these methods overlook the critical exploration-exploitation dynamics unique to multi-turn settings, failing to address the exploration-exploitation cascade failure where policies undergo early-stage premature convergence followed by late-stage excessive exploration with high entropy that makes training vulnerable to noise.
-This fundamental gap leads to unstable training dynamics and prevents agents from effectively learning long-horizon strategies.
+However, these methods overlook the entropy dynamics unique to multi-turn settings.
+Because all turns share policy parameters, entropy adjustments cannot independently control early-turn exploration and late-turn exploitation.
+This coupling, combined with sparse rewards that provide no intermediate correction, causes the exploration-exploitation cascade failure, where severe entropy oscillations destabilize training and prevent effective long-horizon learning.